-These are the courses I have recently taught at Carleton College:
+These are the courses I have recently taught or will soon teach at Carleton College:

 - Spring 2019: Abstract Algebra I

 - Winter 2019: Linear Algebra; Real Analysis I

 - Spring 2018: Linear Algebra

 - Winter 2018: Calculus II

 - Fall 2017: Introduction to Calculus

 Here are links to the content for the courses I taught previously at Leiden: